Metamorphic testing

-The first major survey of the field of MT was conducted in 2016.
+The first major survey of MT was conducted in 2016.

 It was followed by another major survey in 2018, which highlights the challenges and opportunities and clarifies common misunderstandings.

 Although MT was initially proposed as a software verification technique, it was later developed into a paradigm that covers verification, validation, and other types of software quality assessment.
 MT can be applied independently, and can also be combined with other static and dynamic software analysis techniques such as proving and debugging.